 If you have ever tried to run against the wind, you likely remember how difficult it was to gain much traction.
 The concept is similar in kiteboarding.
 As your kite pulls you forward, the wind pushes back against it.
 If you have a good momentum going, this “battle of wills” can throw you off balance.

-Riding downwind takes practice as well, but it’s working with the physics and not opposite.
+Riding downwind takes practice as well, but its efficacy is challenged.
 Kiteboarders prefer the freedom and thrill associated with the sport.
-Riding upwind provides a challenge to overcome.
+Riding upwind embraces that challenge without issue.

 Embracing the power of the wind, your kite, and your board will propel you through the water at insane speeds, which becomes a pivotal point in upwind riding.
 With the speed and the height of your kite, you can generate enough momentum to jump 50-70 feet in the air.